 The following iCASE studentships are offered for entry in 2021:

-If you are interested in applying for a BBSRC iCASE studentship please contact the named supervisor for further information and to determine whether they would encourage you to apply.
-Applicants should then contact the Interdisciplinary Bioscience DTP via firstname.lastname@example.org for advice on making a full and formal application to the University.
+If you are interested in applying for an UKRI-BBSRC iCASE studentship please contact the named supervisor for further information and to determine whether they would encourage you to apply.

 Details of how to apply to the DTP via Oxford Brookes University are available here.

 Please include with your application a statement of no more than 500 words that explains your suitability for and interest in the advertised project and in joining the DTP.
-We will also require a CV and three confidential academic references.
+We will also require a CV (please see the 'how to apply page' for further details on submitting your CV) and three confidential academic references.
 Two of these must be received through the online system before your application is released to us for assessment and your degree transcript(s).